Unboxed-Software/solana-course/content/interact-with-wallets.md

 If you don’t already have it, download the [Phantom browser extension](https://phantom.app/download).
 At the time of writing, it supports Chrome, Brave, Firefox, and Edge browsers, so you’ll also need to have one of those browsers installed.
 Follow Phantom’s instructions for creating a new account and a new wallet.

-Once you have a wallet, click the settings gear on the bottom right in the Phantom UI.
-Scroll down and click on the line item “Change Network” and select “Devnet.”
+Once you have a wallet, click the hamburger menu and select the settings gear on the bottom left in the Phantom UI.
+Scroll down and select Developer Settings.
+Now enable the Testnet Mode.
+Make sure that the selected network is Solana Devnet, by clicking on `Solana`.
 This ensures that Phantom will be connected to the same network we’ll be using in this lab.

 ### 2. Download the starter code